 The prevalence of ASD has been increasing at an alarming rate in the past few decades.
-Today, an estimated 1 in 59 children are currently affected by the condition, according to the CDC.
-And boys are 4 times more likely than girls to be diagnosed with ASD.
+According to the CDC (Centers for Disease Control), just 10 years ago 1 in 69 children received an autism spectrum disorder diagnosis, and today, an estimated 1 in 44 children are currently affected by the condition.
+Boys are 4 times more likely than girls to be diagnosed with ASD.

-In addition to understanding the ASD brain patterns, there are other ways the brain SPECT imaging used at Amen Clinics can help.
-Children with autism often struggle with other mental health conditions, such as ADD/ADHD, depression, and anxiety.
-According to a growing body of research, over 70% of children with ASD have at least one additional co-existing medical or psychiatric condition, and over 40% have two or more such conditions.
-SPECT brain imaging can help show if these conditions are present in addition to ASD so that treatment can be targeted to address all of the issues you or your child have.
-Be aware that the sooner a child with autism gets help, the more effective treatment will be.
-Early intervention can help with your child’s overall development and decrease symptoms as they grow up.
-It’s important to realize that adults can also benefit from treatment at any age.
+In addition to understanding an ASD patient’s brain pattern, the use of SPECT imaging at Amen Clinics provides additional benefits.
+Adults and children with autism spectrum disorder often struggle with other mental health conditions, such as attention deficit hyperactivity disorder (ADHD), depression, and anxiety as well as medical issues like epilepsy, gastrointestinal problems, and sleep disturbances.
+According to a growing body of research, over 70% of children with autism spectrum disorder have other co-existing medical conditions or psychiatric disorders, and more than 40% have two or more such conditions.
+SPECT imaging can reveal the presence of other brain problems so that a targeted autism treatment plan can be developed to address all the issues affecting you or your child.
+The sooner a child with this condition receives autism spectrum disorder treatment, the more effective it will be.
+Early diagnosis and intervention can help with a child’s development overall and decrease symptoms as your child grows up.
+It’s important to know that adults with ASD can benefit from autism treatment options too.

-Autism is one of the fastest growing developmental disorders in America today.
-For those affected by this disorder, there is hope.
-By using SPECT imaging, we can better diagnose and measure the severity and progression of the disorder.
-These biomarkers provide valuable information for developing individual treatment plans for our patients.
-Autism appears to affect early brain development, including the way neurons communicate with one another.
-However, there is not just one brain problem found in ASD, but actually 8 to 10 factors that can influence abnormal brain function.
-During the past few decades, Amen Clinics has seen more than 1,000 children and adults with ASD.
-The SPECT brain imaging studies of these patients reveal that their brain patterns tend to have high activity or low activity (even both in some cases).
+Autism spectrum disorder is one of the fastest growing developmental disorders in the U.S. today.
+Early brain development is affected by ASD, including the way neurons communicate with one another leading to a wide array of problems including difficulty with everyday skills.
+However, there is not just one brain problem found in adults and children with autism—there are 8 to 10 suspected factors that can influence abnormal brain function leading to this developmental disability.
+During the past three decades, Amen Clinics has seen more than 1,000 children and adults with an autism diagnosis.
+The SPECT imaging studies of these patients reveal that their brain patterns tend to have areas of high activity, low activity, or areas of both in some cases.
+Knowing a patient’s brain pattern can lead to more effective treatment options.

-SPECT (single photon emission computed tomography) is a nuclear medicine study that evaluates blood flow and activity in the brain.
+SPECT (single photon emission computed tomography) is a nuclear medicine study that evaluates activity (blood flow) in the brain.
 Basically, it shows three things: healthy activity, too little activity, or too much activity.
-A healthy “active” scan shows the most active parts of the brain with blue representing the average activity and red (or sometimes red and white) representing the most active parts of the brain.
-In the healthy scan on the left, the most active area is in the cerebellum, at the back/bottom part of the brain.
-The scan on the right is of a 9-year-old boy with ASD shows high activity in a Ring of Fire pattern, as well as lower internal activity in the cerebellum.
+In an “active” scan, blue represents average blood flow, while red and white represent increasingly higher levels of blood flow.
+In the healthy scan on the left, the most active area is the cerebellum, located in the back/bottom part of the brain, which is normal.
+The scan on the right of a 9-year-old boy with ASD reveals abnormally high activity in many areas of the brain, as well as low activity in the cerebellum.

 Ready to learn more?
 Speak to a care coordinator today!